+Physical activity is excellent for your heart health, but it can also help you in several other ways: It may increase your energy levels and decrease feelings of depression and anxiety, help you manage stress, and help you sleep better, among other benefits.
+Try to build up to 30 minutes a day, 5 days a week, to see how it makes you feel.
 This can include anything from walking and running to yoga and lifting weights-it can even include activities like gardening or working on a construction site.
-Physical activity is not only great for your heart health, but it can also help you in several other ways: It may increase your energy levels and decrease feelings of depression and anxiety, help vou manage stress, and help you sleep better, among other benefits.
-Try to build up to 30 minutes a day, 5 days a week, to see how it makes you feel.
-Even small amounts of physical activity like walking to and from the bus stop or car can add up and count toward this goal.
+Even small amounts of physical activity like walking to and from the bus stop or car can add up and count toward this aoal.